raschmitt/dev-containers/gotenberg/README.md

 -o my.pdf
 ```

-More about gotenberg can be found on the [official docs](https://gotenberg.dev/docs/about)
+More about Gotenberg can be found on the [official docs](https://gotenberg.dev/docs/about)